AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/workspace-settings.md

 ---
 title: Workspace settings in Experience Manager Guides
 description: Learn about the various settings available in the Editor interface of Experience Manager Guides.
 feature: Authoring, Features of Web Editor
 role: User
+exl-id: 3c3880af-8d32-4d8a-9dca-8be12e9a5fd5
 ---
 # Workspace settings